SnorklingTurtle/Minecraft-Camera/README.md

 This version contains 2 major performance improvements:

-* **Initializing the plugin at server boot is much faster**
+* **Initializing the plugin at server boot is much faster**<br>
 The color palette is now loaded from a config file.
 Previously a zipped file containing textures for all block types was downloaded, unzipped - then 1 pixel from each texture was picked determine the color.

-* **Taking pictures is much more performant**
+* **Taking pictures is much more performant**<br>
 Rendering is new distributed across ticks.
 Previously rendering would make the main thread hang, and the whole server would lag.

 Other improvements:

-* Sky color changes in Overworld depending on the time of day.
+* In Overworld the sky color changes depending on the time of day.
+* Amount of rendered pixels per ticks can be adjusted through the config.
 * Render distance can be adjusted through the config.
 * Camera skin can be changed through the config.
-* Updated colors for newer blocks.
+* Updated colors for newer block types.
 * All logging is prefixed with `[Camera]`.

 ## Pictures